PISAresearch/pisa/dataregistry/EIP-Draft.md

 uint constant TOTAL_SHARDS;
 ```

 Every DataShard has a life-span of *INTERVAL* and there is a total of *TOTAL_SHARDS* in the smart contract.
 After each interval, the next data shard can be created by the data registry.
 When we re-visit an existing shard, the data registry will destory and re-create it.
-This is mostly a workaround to delete the contents of a mapping.

 #### Uniquely identifying stored data